 And you find yourself extending them.
 Even as long as 60 minutes.
 And people will start commenting, "Have you changed something?".

 But please don't make meditation into another way to make yourself feel bad.
 A silent mind isn't really realistic.
 You can't control your mind, you just get better at observing it.
 The more you observe it, the more it calms.

-To keep it up, most people need some kind of support, like a teacher, a guided journey to follow along with.
+Most people need some kind of support, like a teacher or a guided journey to follow along with.

 Insight Timer is a wonderful app that offers thousand of guided meditations, a meditation timer, and a huge community, I also really love anything by Eckhart Tolle - all his work is about meditation.
 As you listen to him teach, you will find that you get flashes of peace, aka meditation, due to his transmission of meditation.